Kanchenjunga Circuit Trek - 26 Days

 Cost Includes

-• 3 times meals during the trek
+• 3 times meals (brekfast, Lunch and Dinner) during the trek

 • A professional English speaking Guide during the trek

-• All special trekking permits and fees
+• All necessary trekking permits and costs

 • A general group first aid kit during the trek